t-data-h/tdh-gcp/README.md

 ## Overview

-A framework for building compute instances and deploying TDH (Hadoop).
+A framework for building compute instances and deploying the TDH distribution of Hadoop.

 The compute instances are managed by a set of scripts for initializing the master and worker node instances.
-The scripts primarily wrap the GCP API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for many of the bootstrapping scripts provided.
+The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for some of the bootstrapping scripts provided.

 Ansible playbooks are used for installing or updating/upgrading a TDH cluster.
-The playbook is currently OS focused for RHEL or CentOS flavors of Linux.
+The playbook is currently OS focused on RHEL or CentOS flavors of Linux.
 Refer to the `README.md` located in *./ansible*.
 The playbooks are idempotent and are also not GCP specific.